joshua-p-williams/management-dashboard/docs/feature-scrum-summary.md

 ---

+## 🔗 Integration with Eisenhower Matrix

+The Scrum Summary Dashboard is tightly integrated with the Eisenhower Matrix feature.
+When a task in the Eisenhower Matrix is completed or updated with significant progress, it is automatically eligible to be included in the next day's "Yesterday's Work" section of the Scrum Summary.
+Each summary entry can optionally reference a single Eisenhower task (via a `TaskId` foreign key), but manual entries not tied to a task are fully supported.
+This ensures that all actionable work tracked in the Eisenhower Matrix is surfaced for daily stand-up reporting without manual duplication, while still allowing flexibility for other types of work.

+- When a task is marked as completed, it is auto-pulled into the next day's summary and can be linked via `TaskId`.
+- Optionally, tasks with significant updates (not just completion) can also be surfaced for review.
+- The auto-pull logic queries the Eisenhower Matrix's `Tasks` table for relevant activity.
+- Manual override is always available: users can edit or remove any auto-pulled entry before saving, or add entries not linked to a task.

+> **Feature Dependency:** This integration requires both the Eisenhower Matrix and Scrum Summary features to be implemented and working independently before enabling this auto-pull sub-feature.

+---

+## 🏗️ Build Order & Feature Dependencies

+To implement this integration, the following build order is recommended:

+1. **Eisenhower Matrix Utility**: Implement basic task capture, quadrant assignment, and completion tracking.
+2. **Scrum Summary Dashboard**: Implement daily summary creation, editing, and persistence.
+3. **Eisenhower-to-Scrum Integration (Sub-Feature)**: Enable auto-pulling of completed/updated Eisenhower tasks into the Scrum Summary's "Yesterday's Work" section.

+This ensures a clean separation of concerns and allows each feature to be tested independently before integration.

+---

 ## 🗃️ Database Schema

 See [Scrum Summary Database Definition](feature-scrum-summary-database.md) for the full schema and rationale for this feature's data model.